zalando/zalando-howto-open-source/README.md

 #####Do I need to add a license header to every source file?

-No, having one `LICENSE` file in the repository is enough.
+No. In fact, we discourage it because it blows up file sizes, requires some build checking/pre-processing, and sometimes leads to situations [like this](http://trillian.mit.edu/~jc/humor/ATT_Copyright_true.html).
+It's also not needed for the licenses we use.
+Having one `LICENSE` file in the repository is enough.

 #####What about a README note?